VivienLN/jquery.kiss-slider/README.md

 ## Description

-Kiss Slider is intended to be a flexible, responsive jquery slideshow, yet simple.
+Kiss Slider is intended to be a flexible, responsive, yet simple jquery slideshow.

 ## Quick Start